samayo/bulletproof/README.md

     ->upload($_FILES['logo']);
 ````

-Please check the examples.php for more functions and some tested examples.
+Please check the `examples/` folder for list of some examples.

 #### Notes: